ggerganov/llama.cpp/docs/build.md

   If you do not want to source the environment vars and install oneAPI manually, you can also build the code using intel docker container: [oneAPI-basekit](https://hub.docker.com/r/intel/oneapi-basekit).
 Then, you can use the commands given above.

 Check [Optimizing and Running LLaMA2 on Intel® CPU](https://www.intel.com/content/www/us/en/content-details/791610/optimizing-and-running-llama2-on-intel-cpu.html) for more information.

+### Other BLAS libraries

+Any other BLAS library can be used by setting the `GGML_BLAS_VENDOR` option.
+See the [CMake documentation](https://cmake.org/cmake/help/latest/module/FindBLAS.html#blas-lapack-vendors) for a list of supported vendors.

+## SYCL

+SYCL is a higher-level programming model to improve programming productivity on various hardware accelerators.

+llama.cpp based on SYCL is used to **support Intel GPU** (Data Center Max series, Flex series, Arc series, Built-in GPU and iGPU).

+For detailed info, please refer to [llama.cpp for SYCL](./backend/SYCL.md).

 ## CUDA